zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then the app should automatically adjust the inventory count, And display an alert when stock reaches a low threshold, And provide a report of inventory levels at the end of the day.

+Feature 6: Hybrid Solutions with Traditional Financial Institutions

+Title: Co-Branded Savings Account

+Scenario A: Business owner opens a formal savings account.

+Given the business owner wants to access formal banking, When they select the co-branded savings option in the app, Then they should be guided through the onboarding process with the partner bank, And upon approval, their savings account should appear in the app, And they should be able to transfer funds between their digital wallet and savings account.